Exploring Patagonia & Australis Cruise

 - Boat excursion from Torres del Paine NP to Seno Ultima Esperanza/Puerto Natales

-- Other prívate excursions with bilingual guides as detailes in the itinerary.
+- Other private excursions with bilingual guides as detailed in the itinerary.

-- NOTE: Boat excursions and trek on the glacier as well as land excursions during cruise are group excursions shared with other passengers
+- NOTE: Boat excursions, trek on the glacier, visit to Harberton Ranch, as well as land excursions during cruise are group excursions shared with other passengers

 SERVICES NOT INCLUDED IN TOUR PRICE